NDF BOARD

 Prior to moving to Aotearoa in 2011, Valerie worked as Curator for Human Rights Collections at the University of Connecticut, USA.
 Valerie is a contributor to the volumes Te Kupenga: 101 stories of Aotearoa from the Turnbull (Massey University Press, 2021), and Through the Archival Looking Glass: A Reader on Diversity and Inclusion (Society of American Archivists Press, 2014).

-DR. JOHNSON WITEHIRA (CONFERENCE PROGRAM)
+DR. JOHNSON WITEHIRA (CO-CHAIR)

 Dr Johnson Witehira (Tamahaki, Ngāi Tuteauru, Ngāti Hāmoa), a leading expert on Māori art and design, has an extensive history of work in and across the GLAM sector.
 As an artist Johnson has worked with a number of galleries and curators across Aotearoa, with his works being shown in several of New Zealand’s most prestigious spaces.